 Miami’s cocktail scene has grown up.
-With a slew of award winning watering holes popping up throughout the city, it’s safe to say that Miami has officially become a cocktail bar hub.
+With a slew of award-winning watering holes popping up throughout the city, it’s safe to say that Miami has officially become a cocktail bar hub.
 So with that in mind, below is an updated list of Miami’s go-to cocktail spots to grab a well-balanced drink.
-This list only includes cocktail bars in the most traditional sense (i.e. ones that are more focused on drink than food — and doesn’t include breweries, wine bars, or newcomers to the Miami bar scene) and that have been open at least a year or more.Read More
+This list only includes cocktail bars in the most traditional sense (i.e., ones that are more focused on drink than food — and doesn’t include breweries, wine bars, or newcomers to the Miami bar scene) and that have been open for at least a year or more.Read More

 Miami’s 15 Essential Cocktail Bars, Mapped